 The harness must be in new or like new condition, with no signs of wear, cuts, chaffing or other issues.
-Harness must be manufactured on or after 2015.
+All Harness must be manufactured in or after 2021.

 (Note: FIA belts are normally certified for five (5) years from the date of manufacture.)
 T5.1.4 The restraint system must be worn tightly at all times.